Vancouver – 1015 East Hastings Street

 • What type of employment opportunities would be within walking distance for people wishing to transition from shelter to "affordable" housing?
 Where will the children go to school?
 This area seems a poor choice for family housing due to the heavily industrial environment.
 Are the children going to grow up appreciating the sounds of diesel engines, box cars shunting and the smell of industrial rendering and concrete?
 Will this site include a plan to help low income families transport their children to healthy natural environments to learn in?

-Roger asked almost 4 years ago
+Roger asked over 4 years ago

 Thank you for your comments about the proposed housing at 1015 East Hastings Street.
 This project is being designed to make a positive contribution to the community and enrich the local neighbourhood.